 The UIC Program is organized into three main elements: System Management, System Monitoring, and Response.
 The UIC Management Plan (UICMP) describes the overall program and outlines how it will be implemented.

 1) System Management.
-Includes a description of citywide best management practices (BMPs) implemented on an ongoing basis to prevent, minimize, and control pollutants in stormwater prior to discharge to a UIC.
+Includes citywide best management practices (BMPs) implemented on an ongoing basis to prevent, minimize, and control pollutants in stormwater prior to discharge to a UIC.
 For example, the BMP category System Inventory and Assessment (SA) focuses on tracking, updating, and refining information related to the location and physical characteristics of existing and new public UICs.

 2) System Monitoring.
 Includes required stormwater discharge monitoring and BMP monitoring.
 Data generated from monitoring demonstrates that UICs are operated in a manner that meets WPCF permit requirements and protects groundwater as a drinking water resource.